PeiwenSun2000/SpaceVista/readme.md

 This code base is adapted from [LLaMA-factory](https://github.com/hiyouga/LLaMA-Factory), [R1-V](https://github.com/StarsfieldAI/R1-V), [VG-LLM](https://github.com/LaVi-Lab/VG-LLM) and [Easy-R1](https://github.com/hiyouga/EasyR1).
 Sincere thanks to the engineers for their great work.

-We use the light venv package for python enviroment.
+We use the light venv package for the Python environment.
 (Do not use other tools like conda at the same time)
 ```
 git clone
 cd SpaceVista